accordproject/cicero-template-library/src/car-rental-tr/README.md

 # Accord Protocol Template: car-rental-tr

-This is a Simple Car Rental Contract in Turkish Language.
+The is a Simple Car Rental Contract in Turkish Language.

 ### Parse
 Use the `cicero parse` command to load a template from a directory on disk and then use it to parse input text, echoing the result of parsing.
 If the input text is valid the parsing result will be a JSON serialized instance of the Template Mode: